 For instance, anti-inflammatory diets and probiotics supplements are simple lifestyle changes to help balance your gut microbiome.
 With a healthy gut, you’re less likely to experience gut dysbiosis, inflammation, and immune reactions.
 Better gut health can help with digestive issues like irritable bowel syndrome (IBS) and non-digestive issues like autoimmune conditions.
 Better gut health can also give you more energy and help your mood.
 These improvements lead to optimal health and wellness for a better quality of life.

-If you’re interested in healing your chronic illness or maximizing your long-term health, try Austin Functional Medicine.
+If you’re interested in healing your chronic illness or maximizing your long-term health, try Austin Functional Health.
 We provide a smooth clinic experience through patient-centered processes to help you reach your healthiest self.

 Here’s how it works: